Particle.news

 Peruvian Fisherman Rescued After 95 Days Lost at Sea

-• Castro survived by collecting rainwater and consuming insects, birds, and a turtle; he went without food for the final 15 days before his rescue.
+• Napa Castro survived by drinking rainwater and eating insects, birds, and sea turtles, but spent the last 15 days without food.